soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/working-set-search.md

 ## Filter

 In addition to queries that you can save, you can overlay additional conditions on the fly to your query results using filters.
 Filters differ from queries in a few significant ways:
-- Filters apply to the query you have in effect at the moment.
 - Filters are transient (i.e. they do not persist over different sessions), whereas queries are saved to the working set.
-- Filters are always additive.
+- Filters are always additive; filters will apply on top of the query you have in effect at the moment, whereas applying a query will replace the query in effect.